mazsola739/rika-onug/onug-backend/README.md

 other useful utility functions separated by domain (card, player, date-time, etc...)

 ### repository
-for everything related to database management, every database update, delete, read should be called from this layer.
+for everything related to gameState management, every gameState update, delete, read should be called from this layer.
 Currently handling the gamestate altogether.

 ### log
 logging utility, handles console logs and writing to log files (under onug-backend/logs)